 The award-winning engineering miracle that is Øresundsbroen could not but occupy the very top of this list.
 Designed by architect George K.S.
 Rotne and completed on the turn of the millennium, the bridge connects Denmark’s capital to the Swedish town of Malmö via both motorway and railway that run across Oresund strait.
-What makes the structure truly remarkable, however, is that approximately 8km (5 miles) off the Danish coast, the bridge reaches a small artificial island at which it transforms into an underwater tunnel that continues all the way to Sweden.
+What makes the structure truly remarkable, however, is that it begins as a tunnel in Copenhagen, which, approximately 8km (5 miles) off the Danish coast, reaches a small artificial island where it transitions into a bridge, continuing all the way to Sweden.
 The journey between the neighboring countries takes about 40 minutes.

 Designed by Vilhelm Dahlerup and constructed between 1885 and 1887, Queen Louise’s Bridge is considered, to this day, to be one of the architectural masterpieces of Copenhagen.
 It stands in the middle of two spectacular lakes, Sortedam Lake (Sortedam Sø) and Peblinge Lake (Peblinge Sø) and links Frederiksborggade in the city center with Nørrebrogade in Nørrebro.
 Due to its unique location and impressive width, it is one of the locals’ favorite spots during hot sunny days.
 The granite bridge took its name from King Christian IX’s wife, Queen Louise.